psss/did/docs/contribute.rst

 make it easier for the reviewers to see what has recently changed.

-Once the pull request has been successfully reviewed and all tests passed, please rebase on the latest master and squash the changes into a single commit.
+Once the pull request has been successfully reviewed and all tests passed, please rebase on the latest ``main`` branch content and squash the changes into a single commit.
 Use multiple commits to group relevant code changes if the pull request is too large for a single commit.

 Merging